michar71/DMX_CTRL/README.md

 ## Notes

+### DMX Control Registers
+For reference refer to the DMX_CTRL.xlsx spreadsheet.
+The numbers of registers depends on the Mode (With/Without WS2812 Control)

 ### DMX Control Wires (A/B)
 With my controller the follwing pinout works (Looking at a male connector):
 Pin 1 = GND